developersu/ns-usbloader/README.md

 where '+' means 'any next NS-USBloader version'.

-### Awoo Installer support
+### Awoo Installer and compatible applications support

-Awoo Installer uses the same command-set (or 'protocol') to TinFoil.
-So just select 'TinFoil' in case you're going to use Awoo.
+Awoo Installer uses the same command-set (or 'protocol') to [Adubbz/Tinfoil](https://github.com/Adubbz/Tinfoil/).

+A lot of other forks/apps uses the same command-set.
+To stop speculating about the name it's now called 'Awoo'.
+It WAS called 'TinFoil' before.
+Not any more.

-Also, please go to 'Settings' tab of NS-USBloader after first installation and check 'Allow XCI / NSZ / XCZ files selection for TinFoil' option.
+Also, please go to 'Settings' tab of NS-USBloader after first installation and check 'Allow XCI / NSZ / XCZ files selection for Awoo' option.
 This installer can install not only NSPs but a way more formats!

 ### Usage
 ##### Linux: